mg979/vim-xtabline/README.md

 Other features, besides the tabline rendering, are:

 - buffer filtering
+- rename tabs/buffers
 - tabs management
 - sessions management

 *Buffer filtering* means that in *buffer-mode*, only buffers that are valid for the tab's CWD will be listed.

+You can rename tabs/buffers, and assing them custom icons.
+[vim-obsession](https://github.com/tpope/vim-obsession) is recommended for (optional) persistance.

 The last two are a series of commands that allow you to save/restore tabs and sessions, using a fuzzy finder ([fzf-vim](https://github.com/junegunn/fzf.vim) or a built-in one).

-[vim-obsession](https://github.com/tpope/vim-obsession) is recommended for persistance.

 ----------------------------------------------------------------------------